-- 1. ACA Fund Run (expected participation) October Event: - Each student (not family) will receive a "Student Fund Tracking Form" to track their individual online and manual donations. - Each student will have the opportunity to earn prizes at a tiered donation level. - o Donations can be made as a single donation or by per lap amount. - The suggested goal for each student is \$150. - 2.
-L.I.T.E.
-Auction (required participation) March Event: - Each family must choose one of the three following options on their "Family Auction Form" (provided at the Mandatory Parent Meeting and is due September 29, 2023): - Silent Auction Basket Option #1: - Theme sign-up in October ParentSquare post - Minimum basket value is \$200 - · Basket due in mid-January - Large Single Item Option #2: - Minimum value of \$500 - Due the end of February - ❖ Monetary Donation Option #3 - \$350 fee if Option 1 & 2 are not met - Due by November 15, 2023 - o For "Option 1 and 2", who do you know?
-Do you know a business owner who would be willing to donate products or services for your basket?
-Do you know someone who has a fishing guide business, owns a vacation home, etc., who would donate a large single item/service? - ACA has designed this fundraiser to give our families the opportunity to procure items to avoid coming out of pocket to meet their auction requirement. - 3.
-GiveBIG 24 (expected participation) May Event (formerly GiveMore24!): - This is Washington's (NEW) 48-hour giving marathon for all nonprofits in the state of Washington and it replaces SW Washington's GiveMore24! event. - o Each family will have a "Family Fund Tracking Form" to track their online and manual donations.
-The suggested ramily goal is \$250. er
+★ ACA Fund Run (expected participation) - October Event:

+- Each student (not family) will receive a "Student Fund Tracking Form" to track their individual online and manual donations.

+- Each student will have the opportunity to earn prizes at a tiered donation level.

+- Donations can be made as a single donation or by per lap amount.

+- The suggested goal for each student is \$150.

+- ★ L.I.T.E.
+Auction (required participation) March Event:

+- Each family must choose one of the three following options on their "Family Auction Form" (provided at the Mandatory Parent Meeting and is due Sep 29, 2023 ):

+- Silent Auction Basket Option #1:

+- Theme sign-up in October ParentSquare Post

+- Minimum basket value is \$200

+- Basket due in mid-January

+- Large Single Item Option #2:

+- Minimum value of \$500

+- Due the end of February

+- Monetary Donation Option #3:

+- \$350 fee if Option 1 & 2 are not met

+- Due by November 15, 2023

+- For "Option 1 & 2", who do you know?
+Do you know a business owner who would be willing to donate

+products or services for your basket?
+Do you know someone who has a fishing guide business, owns a vacation home, etc., who would donate a large single item/service?

+- ACA has designed this fundraiser to give our families the opportunity to produce items to avoid coming out of pocket to meet their auction requirement. - ★ GiveBIG 24 (expected participation) May Event (formerly GiveMore24!): - This is Washington's (NEW) 48-hour giving marathon for all nonprofits in the state of Washington and it replaces SW Washington's GiveMore24!
+Event. - Each family will hav a "Family Fund Tracking Form" to track their online and manual donations. - The suggested family goal is \$250.